ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 {: #ibm-hlfsupport-console-app-learning-resources}

 Developing an application might require coordination between two distinct users of your network, the network operator and the application developer:
-- **The network operator** is the administrator who uses the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to deploy the nodes of your organization and installs the smart contracts on your network.
+- **The network operator** is the administrator who uses the Fabric Operations Console to deploy the nodes of your organization and installs the smart contracts on your network.
 - **The application developer** builds the client application that is consumed by users.
 The developer uses the [Hyperledger Fabric SDKs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/getting_started.html#hyperledger-fabric-sdks){: external} to invoke transactions written in the smart contracts.

 If you are the **network operator**, you will need to complete the following steps before the application developer can interact with your network: